The Pegasus (Star Trek: The Next Generation): Production

 The visual effects shot of the USS Pegasus spacecraft was a re-dress of the Oberth-class model.
-The VFX model auctioned off in 2006 by Christie's.
+The VFX model was auctioned off in 2006 by Christie's.
 The Oberth-class was designed by David Carson, and built at Industrial Light & Magic.
 The model was made for the 1984 theatrical film Star Trek III: The Search for Spock, where it depicted a ship called the "USS Grissom".

-This episode was directed by LeVar Burton; he had previously directed "Second Chances"; he went on to direct 28 television episodes in the Star Trek franchise.
+This episode was directed by LeVar Burton and he had previously directed "Second Chances".
+He went on to direct 28 television episodes in the Star Trek franchise.

-Terry O'Quinn was cast as Admiral Erik Pressman, who would be introduced as Riker's former commanding officer in this episode.

 Reception

 Gizmodo ranked "The Pegasus" as the 55th out of 100 of the best of all Star Trek television episodes in 2014.

 The Hollywood Reporter ranked "The Pegasus" as the 20th best episode of Star Trek: The Next Generation, noting the performance of guest star Terry O'Quinn and the moral complexity of the situations faced by Commander Riker.

 In 2020, Vulture recommended this as one of the best Star Treks to watch along with Star Trek: Picard, noting how Riker struggles as he has an encounter with one of his previous captains.
 They point out that this is the episode that features "Captain Picard Day", which is referenced in later Star Trek series.